 1) Uninstall Your Antivirus: Antivirus software prevents viruses and malware from taking over your computer.
-A good Antivirus will also detect unknown or suspicious files and isolate them in order to protect your devices.
+A good Antivirus for PC, will also detect unknown or suspicious files and isolate them in order to protect your devices.
 Uninstalling your antivirus protection is like leaving your car unlocked with the keys in the ignition.
 You’re not even putting up a fight against cyber criminals who want to take over your device.

 2) Refuse To Install Critical Updates: Malicious software is being released at all hours of the night… even when you’re sleeping.
 If you haven’t installed the critical updates, you’re leaving your system susceptible to malware that takes advantage of software vulnerabilities.
 Installing critical updates is one of the easiest ways to enhance the security of your computer by preventing or repairing known problems.